blancoh/jenkins-packer-pipeline/README.md

 1) Jenkins pulls the latest Github repository and executes the latest Jenkinsfile.

-2) Terraform init to download and required modules.
+2) Terraform init to download required modules.

 3) Terraform plan to pre-validate apply will be successful.